Paper Presentation Discussion AssignmentFinal paper project – class presentation discussion

 • Upload it

-• Create a post/thread, with an appropriate name, upload your presentation
+• Create a post/thread, with an appropriate title, upload your presentation

 • Any uploaded files should have helpful filenames, and the filename should include your name